Tigers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Riley Greene and Luis Garcia will be among the stars on display when the Detroit Tigers play the Washington Nationals on Friday at 7:05 PM ET, at Nationals Park.
+The Washington Nationals and Jeimer Candelario will hit the field against the Detroit Tigers and Akil Baddoo on Saturday at 4:05 PM ET, at Nationals Park.

-Oddsmakers list the Tigers as -115 moneyline favorites, while giving the underdog Nationals -105 moneyline odds.
-The total for the game has been listed at 9 runs.
+The favored Nationals have -115 moneyline odds against the underdog Tigers, who are listed at -105.
+The over/under is 9.5 runs for this contest.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.